ButchersTower/TowerSlug/README.md

 Tower Defense Game.
 Simple and short.

+This is the folder from the /src/ folder in eclipse.
+Add to there and then create a new javaProject with the name "towers" (no quotes).
+Will compile program to .jar and upload to git.

 10 monies per unit.
 20 lives.
 I think there are 6 rounds with increasing dificulty and 4 afterwards which are basic.